networktocode/circuit-maintenance-parser/README.md

 - **end**: timestamp that defines the ending date/time of the maintenance in GMT.
 - **stamp**: timestamp that defines the update date/time of the maintenance in GMT.
 - **organizer**: defines the contact information included in the original notification.
-- **status**: defines the overall status or confirmation for the maintenance.
+- **status**: defines the overall status or confirmation for the maintenance.¹
 - **summary**: human-readable details about this maintenance notification.
 May be an empty string.
 - **sequence**: a sequence number for notifications involving this maintenance window.
-In practice, this is generally redundant with the **stamp** field and will be defaulted to `1` for most non-iCalendar parsed notifications.
+In practice, this is generally redundant with the **stamp** field and will be defaulted to `1` for most non-iCalendar parsed notifications.²
 - **uid**: a unique (?) identifier for a thread of related notifications.
 In practice, this is generally redundant with the **maintenance_id** field and will be defaulted to `0` for most non-iCalendar parsed notifications.

 > Please, refer to the [BCOP](https://github.com/jda/maintnote-std/blob/master/standard.md) to more details about the standardized meaning of these attributes.

+¹ Per the BCOP, the **status** (`X-MAINTNOTE_STATUS`) is an optional field in iCalendar notifications.
+However, a `Maintenance` object will always contain a `status` value; in the case where an iCalendar notification omits this field, the `status` will be set to `"NO-CHANGE"`, and it's up to the consumer of this library to determine how to appropriately handle this case.
+Parsers of other notification formats are responsible for setting an appropriate value for this field based on the notification contents, and may or may not include `"NO-CHANGE"` as one of the possible reported values.

+² Per the BCOP, the **sequence** is a mandatory field in iCalendar notifications.
+However, some NSPs have been seen to send notifications which, while otherwise consistent with the BCOP, omit the `SEQUENCE` field; in such cases, this library will report a sequence number of `-1`.

 ## Workflow